Link to Final Published UST Rules located at Montana, Secretary of State website.

 - Proposed changes to the Underground Storage Tank rules - Redlined

-The EPA has requested approval of the Montana Department of Environmental Quality Underground Storage Tank (UST) program.
+The EPA has approved the Montana Department of Environmental Quality Underground Storage Tank (UST) program.
 EPA has published in the federal register both a Proposed Rule and a Direct Final Rule Federal Register (FR) notice on August 15, 2019.
 The purpose of these FR notices is to propose and then finalize the EPA’s reauthorization of the state of Montana’s UST Program.

 BACKGROUND: Subtitle I of the Resource Conservation and Recovery Act (RCRA) of 1976, 42 U.S.C. § 6901 et seq., which amended the Solid Waste Disposal Act (SWDA), revisions were effective October 13, 2015.
 The implementing regulations found at 40 CFR Part 280 set minimum standards for new tanks and require owners and operators of existing tanks to upgrade, replace, or close them.
 The UST regulations also require owners and operators to monitor their UST systems for releases and maintain financial assurance for petroleum USTs.